combine-org/combine-org.github.io/content/authors/Organizing-COMBINE-Events/_index.md

 * They run the logistic of the meeting.

 * They set up the registration system.
-(Often they can make use of a free service such as [http://www.eventbrite.com Eventbrite].)
+(Often they can make use of a free service such as <a href="http://www.eventbrite.com">Eventbrite</a>.)

 * They decide how much to charge in registration fees (if any are needed).